 Entertainment and stories have the capacity to influence and inspire us, to persuade and challenge our beliefs, and teach us to better understand ourselves as individuals and collective beings.
 As a producer I get to be involved in that change, actively challenging and confronting audiences as well as the industry.
 As I have done with the grassroots #LoveOzYA campaign in the local book industry -- challenging the perception teens and young adults have towards Australian stories and convincing them to read and talk more about Australian experiences -- I have the desire to do the same for the screen industry, by protecting and prolonging our Australian screen identity both in front of and behind the camera.

 As a producer I am interested in working on projects in all stages of development and from all mediums, including VR, theatrical and exhibition spaces.
-I love thought-provoking stories that challenge audiences that consist of complex characters and confronting themes.
+I love thought-provoking stories that challenge audiences consisting of complex characters and confronting themes.

-Please request a CV if you are interested in collaborating on any project.
+Please request a CV if you are interested in collaborating on any project or employing me on your producrtion.

 I am a graduate of Swinburne, having studied a Bachelor of Arts (Psychology and Psychophysiology) in 2013 and a Bachelor of Film and Television (Animation) in 2017.
 I am currently at the Victorian College of the Arts-The University of Melbourne completing a Master of Producing.